juant72/Blocana/docs/stage7-optimizations.md

 Blockchain nodes must store and retrieve large volumes of data with specific access patterns that differ from traditional applications.
 The storage engine's performance directly impacts overall system efficiency.

-### Optimizing SledDB for Blockchain
+### Optimizing RocksDB for Blockchain

-Blocana uses a customized version of SledDB with blockchain-specific optimizations:
+Blocana uses a customized version of RocksDB with blockchain-specific optimizations:

 #### Write Optimization